Life of the Beloved and Filial Lee San

 A Loved King

-There are a fair number of people I know whose favorite king was King Jeongjo, mainly because of his devotion to this mother and father.
+There are a fair number of people I know whose favorite king was King Jeongjo, mainly because of his devotion to his mother and father.

-I first heard the story of King Jeongjo from another Korean School teacher.
-The two of us were responsible to teach an online cultural event for our school and for the local children who were interested in learning about Korea.
+I first heard the story of King Jeongjo from another Korean school teacher.
+The two of us were responsible for teaching an online cultural event for our school and for the local children who were interested in learning about Korea.

 One of the historical pieces that we had to teach was something called uigwe, which are records that were drawn or painted of events that occurred in the royal family.
 The picture below is a banchado (반차도), a record that was painted before an event happened, of the procession that King Jeongjo led to Prince Sado's grave.
 Inside the red palanquin is Lady Hyegyeong.